tidybiology/tidybiology/README.md

 ## Example

-To see the datasets currently contained within this package:
+To see the datasets contained within this package:

 ``` r
 #to load the library